Murina (film): Production

 In May 2018, Antoneta Alamat Kusijanović was announced as the director, drawing from a screenplay she wrote alongside Frank Graziano.
 Martin Scorsese executive produced the film under his Sikelia Productions banner.

-Principal photography, led by Director of Photography Hélène Louvart, took place in Croatia in late 2019.
+Principal photography, led by director of photography Hélène Louvart, took place in Croatia in late 2019.
+Louvart was new to filming underwater, and spent significant time scouting locations while consulting with the camera operator Zoran Mikincic who is an underwater filming specialist.
+LED lights were used to set the color of underwater scenes, with black fabric used to control ambient sunlight.
+Some scenes were shot in studio or in a pool for safety reasons.

 Release

 The film had its world premiere at the Cannes Film Festival in the Directors' Fortnight section on July 10, 2021.
 It won the Caméra d'Or award for best first feature.
 In February 2022, Kino Lorber acquired distribution rights to the film.
 It was released in the United States on July 8, 2022.

 Reception

 On Rotten Tomatoes the film has a 91% rating based on 76 reviews.
 On Metacritic it has a score of 76 out of 100 based on 20 reviews, indicating "generally favorable reviews".

 Manohla Dargis of The New York Times described the film as "a visually striking if overly diffuse take of an unruly daughter."
 Sheri Linden of The Hollywood Reporter said that the film was "a notable debut for a gifted director."
 Glenn Kenny of RogerEbert.com gave the film three and a half out of four stars, writing that it was "one of the more coherent and satisfying narrative releases of the year."